Rubin Collins: Professional career

 At the conclusion of his junior season, Collins successfully applied for a hardship from the National Basketball Association (NBA) to be eligible in the 1974 NBA draft.
 He was selected by the Portland Trail Blazers as the 38th overall pick.
 Collins signed with the Trail Blazers on September 5, 1974, and attended rookie camp with the team.
 He was cut before the season began.
-Collins played one game for the Scranton Apollos of the Eastern Basketball Association (EBA) during the 1974–75 season.
+In January 1975, Collins joined the Scranton Apollos of the Eastern Basketball Association (EBA) and appeared in one game.
 He played alongside his Hawks teammate, Billy Gordon, in the Urban Coalition League of Washington, D.C., in 1975.

 Collins spent the 1975 preseason with his hometown Philadelphia 76ers but was told to seek another tryout elsewhere.
 He signed with the Washington Bullets before the 1976–77 season but was waived on September 30, 1976.
 Collins played for the Lancaster Red Roses of the EBA during the 1976–77 season.
-He played two further seasons in the EBA for the Washington Metros, Baltimore Metros and the Mohawk Valley Thunderbirds from 1977 to 1979.
+He played two further seasons in the EBA for the Washington Metros and Baltimore Metros from 1977 to 1978.
+On November 1, 1978, Collins was released by the Metros.